 Clearing the Table

-Whether your eat lunch at your desk, in a lunch room or outside of work, you most likely do it while sitting.
+Whether your eat lunch at your desk, at a lunchroom table top or outside of work, you most likely do it while sitting.
 The challenges you face aren’t just the draw stroke, but also the sitting arrangement and safety.

 Are you in a booth or a chair?
 If you’re in a booth, you’re much more restricted as you usually can’t move either the table or your seat.
 Ideally, if you’re in a booth, you’ll sit on the outside so you can shift your position, stand up quickly or otherwise maneuver.

-Sitting in a chair at a table affords you much more mobility, making it easier if and when you have to go to your gun.
+Sitting in a chair at a table affords you much more mobility, making it easier if and when you have to go to your gun for self defense.
 You can easily kick your chair back and away or even push the table aside if necessary.